Vertexvis/vertex-web-sdk/README.md

 - Obtain a `clientId` and `streamKey` following [this guide](https://developer.vertexvis.com/docs/guides/authentication)
 - Run `yarn examples:start` to spin up a local development environment.
-- Open browser to <http://localhost:8080?clientid=YOUR_CLIENT_ID&streamkey=YOUR_STREAM_KEY> to browser the examples.
+- Open browser to <http://localhost:8080?clientid=YOUR_CLIENT_ID&streamkey=YOUR_STREAM_KEY> to browse the examples.
 The `streamKey`.
 The development environment supports live refresh.
 Any changes you make the examples will automatically refresh your browser.

 ### Contributing Examples